norawolf/check-in-journal/notes.md

-Functionality To Build

-SCRAPING QUESTIONS
-- Where should Scraper class live
-- Can Scraper inherit from ActiveRecord base?
+CURRENTLY WORKING ON:
+- edit page:
+    - in the select multiple list, how to load page with what the user has already selected highlighted?
+    - all other functionality for edit page

 UP NEXT:
-- Build Login functionality
-- Add scraper for moods to seeds.rb
+- Add delete functionality
-- Then, seed database with a few activities and moods
-- Build "create a new entry" form

-Reach Goals:
+- Make sure a user can only access their own content
+- Navigation between pages / option to logout often
+- Layout fun!

+REACH GOALS:
-- Add Sinatra Flash login
+- Add Sinatra Flash
 - Add JQuery Chosen gem (can it be used in sinata)? for moods selector list https://harvesthq.github.io/chosen/ https://stackoverflow.com/questions/12498399/using-chosen-plugin-with-rails-select https://github.com/ezgraphs/jquery-sinatra-demo/blob/master/views/index.erb https://stackoverflow.com/questions/5811723/how-to-provide-jquery-support-in-sinatra

+OUTLINE:
 User Can:
   - Sign Up -- COMPLETE 3/28
     - After sign up, redirects to user dashboard page -- COMPLETE 3/28